ardalis

-Clean Architecture with ASPNET Core
+Clean Architecture with ASP.NET Core

-Clean Architecture with ASPNET Core
+Clean Architecture with ASP.NET Core

-I’ve been doing workshops showing teams how to properly architect ASP.NET Core applications using Clean Architecture for the last couple of years.
+I've been doing workshops showing teams how to properly architect ASP.NET Core applications using Clean Architecture for the last couple of years.
 The most recent one was a 4-day on site workshop I did a couple of weeks ago.
 This is just a quick recap of what we covered.
-Each team is different and has different needs, so the precise agenda varies to suit the needs of the team.

 Day One: